-Accompanied by the New York Classical Players under the baton of the South Korean conductor Dongmin Kim, the Israeli cellist Michael Katz performs Joseph Haydn's Cello Concerto No.1 in C major.
-The concert was recorded at Church of the Heavenly Rest, New York City, on February 19, 2017.
+Accompanied by the chamber orchestra Cameristi della Scala, under the direction of the Indonesian-American conductor Wilson Hermanto, the German cellist Daniel Müller-Schott, one of the most sought-after cellists in the world, performs Joseph Haydn's Cello Concerto No.1 in C major.
+The concert was recorded at Enescu Festival, Bucharest, on September 6, 2019.

 Composed between 1761 and 1765 for Joseph Weigl, a gifted cellist in Haydn's Esterházy orchestra, this concerto was presumed lost until 1961, when it turned up the National Museum in Prague among documents originally from Radenin Castle.
 High virtuosity is demanded of the cellist, as in the Sixth, Seventh, and Eighth Symphonies (in which Haydn provided solos especially for Weigl).
 What Haydn did not provide are authenticated cadenzas for the first and second movements; cellists generally employ either anonymous eighteenth century cadenzas, or those prepared since 1961.